 Have you ever thought about investing in real estate?
 Do you wonder how profitable it could be?
 This post was written for you.
-For those of you that have never thought about real estate as an investment, perhaps after reading this article, you may consider it as an investment option in the future.
+For those of you that have never thought about real estate as an investment, perhaps after reading this article, you may consider it as one of the best passive income streams available.

 Types of Real Estate

 When the average person thinks about real estate, they often think about a house that sits on a quarter acre of property.
 However, this is only one of many types of real estate that one can purchase.
 Other types include: land only, a building (no land) only, duplexes, 4-plexes, 8-unit complexes, and the list could go on.
 Even though the listed examples are quite different from one another, each of them could be purchased and rented for a profit.